US migrant policy ‘bucket of cold water’ to some Venezuelans - The Boston Globe

 “I stopped out of awareness and being smart ... they mark your passport and you can no longer enter the United States,” he said, adding that he has not decided where he will go now.
 All he knows is that he will not return to Venezuela.

-Mario Ricardo Camejo, a member of the non-profit Colombian-Venezuelan foundation Fundacolven, said that while they appreciate any help and humanitarian visas from countries, like the U.S., they worry the help comes with conditions that make it difficult on the poorest migrants.
-For example, having to arrive by plane and have a financial sponsor.
+Mario Ricardo Camejo, a member of the nonprofit Colombian-Venezuelan foundation Fundacolven, said that while they appreciate any help and humanitarian visas from countries like the United States, they worry the help comes with conditions that make it difficult on the poorest migrants.
+For example, having to arrive by plane and having a financial sponsor.

 “Automatically, a filter is created that ensures the help does not reach the people who need it most,” Camejo said.

-Of the more than 7.1 million Venezuelans who have left their country due to the social and economic crisis, at least 4.3 million have difficulties accessing food, housing and formal employment, according to a report released Wednesday by the International Organization for Migration and the UNHCR.
+Of the more than 7.1 million Venezuelans who have left their country because of the social and economic crisis, at least 4.3 million have difficulties accessing food, housing, and formal employment, according to a report released Wednesday by the International Organization for Migration and the UN High Commissioner for Refugees.

 Venezuelans back in that country’s capital agreed the new rules will hurt.